WiktorBoro/WiktorBoro/README.md

 <h2 align="center">About me</h2>
 <p align="justify">Hi my name it's Wiktor, I'm a Senior SEO Specialist with 3+ years of experience.</p>

-<p align="justify">I have been working with Python for over a year.
-I went from 0 to 'hero' and I easly using it in my daily work.</p>
+<p align="justify">I've been working with python for over a year.
+I went "from zero to hero" and now I'm able to use it in my work in a convenient way.</p>

-<p align="justify">I have been a self taught Python for over a year, it is a language that I use to automate my work and solve real problems encountered on a daily basis.</p>
+<p align="justify">Generally, I use it to automate the mundane part of my everyday tasks and solve problems encountered on a daily basis.</p>

-<p align="justify">Although SEO allowed me to learn programming by solving real problems and creating software to improve everyday implementation, Python is still just an add-on in it.</p>

-<b>I want be full time Python developer</b>
+<p align="justify">Although I have been able to use Python up to some extent in my previous job, <b>I WANT TO BECOME A FULL TIME PYTHON DEVELOPER.</b></p>

 <b>I share my experience with others on stackoverflow:</b>
 <p>👉https://stackoverflow.com/users/19121624/moonar</p>